ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 }
 ```

-When executing the `add` method symbolically we represent the calldata as two abstract variables
+When executing the `add` method symbolically, calldata is represented as two abstract words,`x` and `y`, without further constraints.
-(`x` and `y`) that are constrained so their value can only fit in the range of a `uint256`.
 As we
-proceed through the program, we will encounter various potential branching points (for example a
+proceed through the program we will encounter potential branching points, such as a
-`JUMPI` instruction).
-If both sides of the branching point are reachable (determined by checking if
+`JUMPI` instruction.
+At this point, we check which branches are reachable by checking if
-the conjunction of all existing constraints and the branching condition is satisfiable), then
+the conjunction of all existing constraints and the branching condition is satisfiable.
+If both are reachable, then
-execution will split in two, and each branch will be explored seperately, with the branching
+execution will split in two, and each branch will be explored separately, with the branching
-condition (or its negation depending on which branch is being explored) being added as a constraint
-for that particular branch.
+condition being added as a constraint for that particular branch.

 This results in a tree of possible executions.
 For the `add` method, for example, the execution tree
 looks like this (ignoring potential failures due to out of gas errors):